-B: Include any honors/awards/class ranking if it’s good, and any classes you took at a higher level.
+Definitely include any honors, awards, or your class ranking if it’s good, and any classes you took at a higher level.

-J: Notice how impactful “Graduated top 5% of the batch” sounds rather than “Graduated 20th out of 400 students”.
+Notice how much better “Graduated top 5% of the batch” sounds rather than “Graduated 20th out of 400 students”.
 Both mean the same thing, but percentages sound better if you’re in the 2-digit rankings.
-(Also, my ranking in ICA was 136 out of 234, which translates to top 58% of the batch hahaha.)

 Webdev – Ateneo de Manila High School

 - Mentored the 2 teams sent to the Inter High School Programming Cup

 I don’t know how to do this part at all because in high school, I did nothing extracurricular that was not required.
 The only club I was a part of was the “Go Home before 4pm” club, one that I remained a part of all the way til college.

 So, how I’ve written this is just like how I would write org experience and work experience.
 This requires heavy contextualization and no use of jargon at all.
 No one outside of your school knows your clubs and orgs and events there.

 Detail the top 2 things you did there to show that even when you were younger, you had this incredible work ethic, vision, or whatever it is you want to highlight in your resume!

 Specifically highlight if you had a position within the club, if you had anybody working under you, if you had any tangible projects or you had a significant output for the club

 - Painted houses and distributed food over a number of weekends from 2011-2012